Sharon Bessell

 BA (Hons 1st class, Tasmania), PhD (Monash) Senior Fellow, Higher Education Academy

 Sharon Bessell is a Professor at the Crawford School of Public Policy at The Australian National University.
+She is the director of the Children’s Policy Centre and co-host of Policy Forum Pod.

-Sharon’s research interests revolve around issues of social justice and human rights, focusing on two broad areas.
+Sharon is the director of the Children’s Policy Centre.
+Sharon’s research interests revolve around issues of social justice and human rights, focusing on three broad areas.
 The first is social policy, social justice and the human rights of children.
 The second is the gendered and generational dimensions of poverty, with a focus on qualitative and innovative data to disrupt disadvantage, reveal structural barriers, and respond to and value local contexts.
-She is recognised internationally as a leader in rights-based, child-centred research methodologies, and has published widely on undertaking research with children.
+The third is childhoods over time and intergenerational relations.
+She is recognised internationally as a leader in rights-based, child-centered research methodologies, and has published widely on undertaking research with children.

 Sharon has undertaken research across a number of geographic regions, including Australia, Southeast Asia (particularly Indonesia and the Philippines), the Pacific (particularly Fiji) and Southern Africa.
 She has worked with government, non-government and international agencies in Australia, Asia and the Pacific.